mHadi1091/my-notes-practice-/physics.md

  # Electric flux
  * `Electric flux quantifies the electric field passing through a given surface, regardless of its size or shape.`
  * Electric flux is a fundamental concept in electromagnetism that measures the electric field passing through a given surface.
 It is defined as the dot product of the electric field and the area vector, representing the number of electric field lines crossing a surface.
-The electric flux through a surface is directly proportional to the total number of electric field lines passing through it
+The electric flux through a surface is directly proportional to the total number of electric field lines passing through it.